Every construction business exists because of 1 thing.

 Remember that if you’re having trouble with social media, don’t be afraid to hire a team or to outsource social media management to an agency.
 It may be pricy, but the brand it will build will be worth it.

-5. Pump Out Content on LinkedIn
+5. Post Content on LinkedIn

 If you’re a commercial contractor, LinkedIn should be the platform you’re going the hardest at.
 There’s great organic reach on the platform which means that if you post things consistently there’s a great chance a lot of people are going to see it.